Svetly, Kaliningrad Oblast: History

-Religion played an important role in village life: conducting religious rites, services, etc. For a long time there was no church in the village, so it belonged to the parish church of Medena (Logvino).
-But because of bad roads, the villagers could visit the church in Medena only a few times during their lives.
+Religion played an important role in village life: conducting religious rites, services, etc. For a long time there was no church in the village, so it belonged to the parish church of Medenau.
+But because of bad roads, the villagers could visit the church in Medenau only a few times during their lives.
 Baptisms of children and weddings took place there, as well as major feasts when the weather was fine.
 The rest of the strongly expressed religious feelings of people meet as a church sermons, which were held in the school building.
-And from April 1, 1901 and Tsimmerbude with neighboring villages and Payziev Nepleken 1,500 residents formed their own church community and bought a small church, which two years earlier Medena built in Tsimmerbude as its branch.
+On April 1, 1901, Zimmerbude and the neighboring villages of Peise and Nepleken, with 1,500 residents, formed their own church community and bought the small church that Medenau had built in Zimmerbude two years earlier as its branch.

 From 1871, the village also formed part of Germany, within which it was administratively located in the province of East Prussia.
 In the 1920s, a new school was built and before World War II Zimmerbude was a rather busy, though small village.
-There was a shop, a restaurant, a bakery, and the "Valdshloskhen" inn, which name translates to "Forest castle house".
+There was a shop, a restaurant, a bakery, and the inn "Waldschlösschen", which name translates to "Forest castle house".
 The number of pre-war inhabitants was 742 people.

 During World War II, no military operations took place directly on the territory of the present-day town of Svetly.
 The war ended for the village in April 1945, leaving no significant destruction, and it passed to the Soviet Union.
 In 1947 it was renamed Svetly.
 On June 17, 1947 by the Decree of the Presidium of the Supreme Soviet of the RSFSR a rural council based in Svetly was founded as part of the Primorsky district.
 It was transformed into a workers settlement by the decision of the Kaliningrad Oblast Executive Committee No 758 of August 1, 1949.
 On October 6, 1955 by decision of the Presidium of the Supreme Soviet the workers settlement was transformed into a town of regional subordination, which became a centre of the Svetlovsky Urban Okrug in 2008.